 Severed Finger Cheese Sticks ought to make a big hit with your creepy crowd, as will Bloody Good Halloween Punch.
 And don't forget the Deviled Ghoul Eggs!

 If you're hosting a smaller get-together, consider making caramel apples.
-For help on this project, About.com's Guide to Gluten-Free Cooking has a great tutorial on How to Make Homemade Caramel Apples, including a video.
+For help on this project, About.com's Expert on Gluten-Free Cooking has a great tutorial on How to Make Homemade Caramel Apples, including a video.

 If you're feeling truly adventurous this Halloween, you can try making your own gluten-free candy.
-About.com's great Guide to Gluten-Free Cooking offers 10 recipes that range from authentic candy corn to meringue ghosts.
+About.com's great Expert on Gluten-Free Cooking offers 10 recipes that range from authentic candy corn to meringue ghosts.